 Since the 1990s, SAG-AFTRA has negotiated contract language that provides for contributions towards SAG-AFTRA pension and health benefits, with some limitations, for assistant choreographers and choreographers on union projects.
+As of July 1, 2026, choreographers and assistant choreographers are also covered under the SAG-AFTRA TV/Theatrical Agreement as full members of the bargaining unit (not just for benefits).

 Note that wherever the language below refers to an individual’s history with a particular plan, the requirement can be satisfied by any of the health plans (SAG-Producers Health Plan, AFTRA Health Fund, or SAG-AFTRA Health Plan).
 SAG and AFTRA merged in 2012 and the health plans merged on January 1, 2017, although the SAG pension and AFTRA retirement plans are still separate.